Reflections on the Monogatari Series

 1. Intro

-I want to critically read the Monogatari Series.
+I want to critically read the Monogatari Series by Nisioisin.
 My raison d’être for learning Japanese.
 I never expected that I would be using critical reading skills voluntarily yet here I am.
 Leisurely deliberating the meanings of things is actually quite meditative.

 1.1.
 Scope